clawpack/pyclaw/doc/index.rst

    differences
    develop
    about
+   future

 *********
 PetClaw
 *********
-PetClaw is a parallel version of Clawpack
+PetClaw is a parallel extension of PyClaw.
-The high-level code is written in Python using numpy and based on the PyClaw package.
-The low-level kernels are written in Fortran and based on Clawpack.
 The parallelism is implemented using PETSc and petsc4py.

 PetClaw Contents: